Girls Baseball House League

 - In Rookieball batters hit off of a mechanical pitching machine set at 30-35mph to facilitate action and scoring.
 Batter has 5 opportunites to hit quality pitches off of the machine.
 If they are unsuccessful after 5 attempts they are out, however batter is not out on a foul ball.

-- In Mosquito batters the batters hit off live pitching from the opposing team.
+- In Mosquito batters hit off live pitching from the opposing team.

 - Rookieball players will be hitting a low-compression baseball; Mosquito players will be hitting a standard hard baseball.